benberkowitz85/NoteGoat/README.md

 Description

-Just as the title lists, this will be the only note taking app you will ever want or need.
+Just as the title lists, this will be the only note taking app you will ever want or need.$ heroku login

 Demo